biologyguy/BuddySuite/README.md

 The BuddySuite modules are designed to be 'one-stop-shop' command line tools for common biological data file manipulations.

-[SeqBuddy](https://github.com/biologyguy/BuddySuite/wiki/SeqBuddy) is the most mature BuddySuite tools, although [AlignBuddy](https://github.com/biologyguy/BuddySuite/wiki/AlignBuddy) and [PhyloBuddy](https://github.com/biologyguy/BuddySuite/wiki/PhyloBuddy) are also functional with a more limited number of commands.
+[SeqBuddy](https://github.com/biologyguy/BuddySuite/wiki/SeqBuddy) is the most mature BuddySuite tool, although [AlignBuddy](https://github.com/biologyguy/BuddySuite/wiki/AlignBuddy) and [PhyloBuddy](https://github.com/biologyguy/BuddySuite/wiki/PhyloBuddy) are also functional with a more limited number of commands.
 [DatabaseBuddy](https://github.com/biologyguy/BuddySuite/wiki/DatabaseBuddy) is a very different project,